-Dissertation Binding Fee.....\$400.00

-Payable at the time approved dissertation is submitted to the Institute Office.
+Dissertation Binding Fee.....\$400.00 Payable at the time approved dissertation is submitted to the Institute Office.
 Covers the cost of binding and of distributing bound copies of the dissertation.

-Cap and Gown Rental Fee....\$85.00

-Payable at the time approved dissertation is submitted to the Institute Office.
+Cap and Gown Rental Fee.....\$85.00 Payable at the time approved dissertation is submitted to the Institute Office.

-Dissertation Return Fee.....\$25.00

-For any dissertation not correctly submitted to the Dean's Office.
+Dissertation Return Fee.....\$25.00 For any dissertation not correctly submitted to the Dean's Office.
 Pages not correctly collated, missing pages, or requests for substitution of pages will result in the return of the dissertation to the student.

-Transcript Fee.....\$10.00

-Official transcripts must be requested in writing and are sent directly to agencies or educational institutions.
-Students may request an unofficial copy of the transcript to be mailed directly to the student.
+Transcript Fee......\$10.00 Official transcripts must be requested in writing and are sent directly to agencies or educational institutions.
+Students may request an unofficial copy of the transcript to be educational institutions.
+Students may request an unofficial copy of the transcript to mailed directly to the student.